 In the majority of situations the issue is not whether the employee must sign the document but whether the employee should sign the document even at the risk of disciplinary action for failing to sign the document.
 Generally an employee should sign documents that provide a benefit like direct deposit forms, benefit paperwork and so forth.
 That’s easy.

 On the other hand, employees generally should not sign documents admitting to illegal conduct or explaining the termination.
 There is no reason for an employee to help an employer avoid a legal claim or an unemployment claim by signing a document or writing a statement of what the employee did to get fired.
 Similarly, if you are given a severance agreement or other agreement that includes a waiver of claims against the employer you should never sign these documents until you have the opportunity to talk to an employment attorney and review the language.

-A Fort Worth or Dallas employment lawyer can advise you on what you must or should sign
+A Texas lawyer can advise you on what you must or should sign